onera/cwipi/training/C/01_Introduction/introduction.md

 **CWIPI** has been created in 2009 upon the initiative of Eric Quémerais.
 It has quickly gained traction in the aerospace-defense industry (Safran, ArianGroup...) as well as in the academic world (CERFACS, CORIA...).
-CERFACS is a main contributer and user of the **CWIPI** library.
-They enabled coupling definition through a Human Machine Interface (HMI) controled by the OpenPALM process.
+CERFACS is a main contributor and user of the **CWIPI** library.
+They enabled coupling definition through a Human Machine Interface (HMI) controlled by the OpenPALM process.
 This helped increasing the use of **CWIPI**.
 The main attraction is the performance, which is mentioned in articles of similar coupling tools and which prompted the invitation to the ExCALIBUR workshop.
 A part of this work is derived from "Finite Volume Mesh" library (FVM) and its